Migration to the Ex Libris Identity Service

 - Premium Service – this service will be an optional cost offering and will allow the institution to authenticate unlimited number of internal users.
 This option is designed to provide an effective solution to institutions without any identity management service that prefer not to use the other authentication methods.

-– existing Alma customers and customers that will sign their contract before June 30, 2018 will receive the premium service at no additional fee as part of the transition process to the new service.
+– existing Alma customers and customers that signed their contract before June 30, 2018 received the premium service at no additional fee as part of the transition process to the new service.

 Where will the “Ex Libris Identity Service” be hosted?